Healing from a Toxic Relationship? Start Here.

 How to Find or Rebuild Support That Feels Safe

-1. Reconnect with Old Friends (Even If It’s Been Awhile)
+1. Reconnect with Old Friends (if you’re comfortable)

 Toxic relationships often pull us away from people who genuinely care about us.